-1 Rule 11.
-The record on appeal.
-2 (a) Composition of the record on appeal.
-The record on appeal consists of the 3 documents and exhibits filed in or considered by the trial court, including the 4 presentence report in criminal matters, and the transcript of proceedings, if any.
-5 (b) Preparing, paginating, and indexing the record.
-6 (1) Preparing the record.
-On the appellate court's request, the trial court clerk 7 will prepare the record in the following order: 8 (A) all original documents in chronological order; 9 (B) all published depositions in chronological order; 10 (C) all transcripts prepared for appeal in chronological order; 11 (D) a list of all exhibits offered in the proceeding; and 12 (E) in criminal cases, the presentence investigation report.
-13 (2) Pagination.
-14 (A) Using Bates numbering, the entire record must be paginated.
-15 (B) If the appellate court requests a supplemental record, the same 16 procedures as in (b)(2)(A) apply, continuing Bates numbering from the 17 last page number of the original record.
-18 (3) Index.
-A chronological index of the record must accompany the record or 19 appeal.
-The index must identify the date of filing and starting page of the 20 document, deposition, or transcript.
-21 (4) Examining the record.
-Appellate court clerks will establish rules and procedures for parties to check out the record after pagination.

-(c) The transcript of proceedings; duty of appellant to order; notice to appellee if partial transcript is ordered.
+- 1 Rule 11.
+The record on appeal. - 2 (a) Composition of the record on appeal.
+The record on appeal consists of the documents - 3 and exhibits filed in or considered by the trial court, including the presentence report in - 4 criminal matters, and the transcript of proceedings, if any. - 5 (b) Preparing, paginating, and indexing the record. - 6 (1) Preparing the record.
+On the appellate court's request, the trial court clerk will - 7 prepare the record in the following order: - 8 (A) all original documents in chronological order; - 9 (B) all published depositions in chronological order; - 10 (C) all transcripts prepared for appeal in chronological order; - 11 (D) a list of all exhibits offered in the proceeding; and - 12 (E) all exhibits; and - 13 (EF) in criminal cases, the presentence investigation report. - 14 (2) Pagination. - 15 (A) Using Bates numbering, the entire record must be paginated. - 16 (B) If the appellate court requests a supplemental record, the same procedures as - in (b)(2)(A) apply, continuing Bates numbering from the last page number of the - 18 original record. - 19 (3) Index.
+A chronological index of the record must accompany the record on appeal. - 20 The index must identify the date of filing and starting page of the document, - 21 deposition, or transcript. - 22 (4) Examining the record.
+Appellate court clerks will establish rules and procedures - for parties to check out the record after pagination. - 24 (c) The transcript of proceedings; duty of appellant to order; notice to appellee if partial - 25 transcript is ordered.